Perhaps you are intrigued by the thought of winter camping because:

 - Prepare prior to your trip.

-- Borrow, rent or improvise gear for your initial trips, rather than purchasing.
+- Rather than purchasing, borrow, rent or improvise gear for your initial trips.

 - Start by extending your current camping season.

-- Take extended day hikes and prepare a meal.
+- Take extended day hikes and prepare a meal outdoors.

 - Join experienced friends and/or hiking organizations to learn winter camping skills.